ExtensionEngine/tailor/README.md

 #### ElementMeta

-Defines what meta fields content element has
+Defines what meta fields content element has.

 - **key** `String` - Unique key for the field.
 - **type** `String` - Type of the input component used on the client.